IsNielsen/SimpleTextTools/doc/Plan.md

 *   Algorithms:
   *
 ### paste tool

+Create a function that joins 2 or more files together by combining files line by line, separated with a `,` .
+If theres just one file, it acts like cat

+*   What I know:
+  * `",".join(array)` might do what i want
+  * how to read the file
+  * Im going to need to input each line into an array
+*   What I dont know:
+  * Why im not asleep
+  *
 ### tt.py
 Read what arguments have been given as an array. there must be 2 or more args, the first will be the tool that is being used.